biologist79/ESPuino/README.md

 * 09.07.2021: Making branch `refactoring` the new master
 ## Known bugs
 * Some webstreams don't run.
 Guess it's a combination of saturated connection-pool and lack of heap-memory.
 Works probably better if ESP32-WROVER (e.g. Lolin D32 pro) is used, as this chip has PSRAM.
 Advice: Don't enable modules (e.g. MQTT) if you don't need them as this could save memory (and trouble).
+* For ESPuinos making use of SPI for SD (instead of SD_MMC), there's currently a problem that sometimes leads to incomplete file-transfers via webtransfer or FTP.
+I'm about to [investigate...](https://forum.espuino.de/t/probleme-beim-webtransfer/542)
 ## ESPuino - what's that?
 The basic idea of ESPuino is to provide a way, to use the Arduino-platform for a music-control-concept that supports locally stored music-files without DRM-restrictions.
 This basically means that RFID-tags are used to direct a music-player.
 Even for kids this concept is simple: place an RFID-object (card, character) on top of a box and the music starts to play.
 Place another RFID-object on it and anything else is played.
 Simple as that.